 The Department of Music is located in Witherspoon Hall.
-The building is open from 7:00 a.m. to 5:00 p.m. daily, with special swipe card access available until 11:00 p.m. to music majors, students enrolled in night classes in the building, and students enrolled in large music ensembles.
+The building is open from 7:30 a.m. to 5:00 p.m. daily, with special swipe card access available until 10:00 p.m. to music majors, students enrolled in night classes in the building, and students enrolled in large music ensembles.
 Swipe card access is granted through the office of Student Accounts after submission by the Head of the Department of Music and authorization by the Dean of Arts and Humanities.
-Senior music students serve as Witherspoon Building Monitor from 5:00 to 11:00 p.m. and for 8 hours each on Saturdays and Sundays to ensure that students have safe access to the building, and that equipment and instruments are protected.
-These students work in tandem with the Office of Public Safety to provide a safe and secure environment for students, faculty, and staff.
-In addition, Emergency Call Phones are located outside all buildings on campus, so that anyone may report a concern to Public Safety at any time.
+Emergency Call Phones are located outside all buildings on campus so that anyone may report a concern to Public Safety at any time.

 Arkansas Tech University also has an early warning text messaging system as an additional means of communicating with the University community during emergency situations.
 Students who register for the service receive a text message warning in the event of a serious campus emergency.
-Signing up for the system is optional, but is strongly encouraged.
+Signing up for the system is optional but is strongly encouraged.